DevOpsHiveHQ/dynamic-devops-roadmap/docs/getting-started/README.md

 Here is a pre-start checklist:

 - ⭐ <a target="_blank" href="https://github.com/DevOpsHiveHQ/dynamic-devops-roadmap">Star the project repo</a> on GitHub for better visibility.
-- ✉️ <a target="_blank" href="https://newsletter.devopsroadmap.io/subscribe">Subscribe to the newsletter</a> for the project community activities, which include mentorship, job posting, online meetings, workshops, career tips and tricks, and more.
+- ✉️ <a target="_blank" href="https://newsletter.devopsroadmap.io/subscribe">Join the community</a> for the project community activities, which include mentorship, job posting, online meetings, workshops, career tips and tricks, and more.
 - 🌐 <a target="_blank" href="https://t.me/DevOpsHive/985">Join the Telegram group</a> for interactive communication.

+## Frequently Asked Questions

+Ensure to read the [frequently asked questions page](../faq/), it has many valuable information that you need before you start (**really, do it!**).

+## Learning Plan

+This roadmap encourages you to learn in the best way that fits you.
+It also provide [a generic learning plan](../learning-plan) that could help you to progress in the roadmap (however, the plan could vary [based on your background](../faq#who-is-the-target-audience-for-this-roadmap)).

 ## How to use this roadmap?